 Jack Smallwood - Wulfrunian Deaf Badminton Club

 We are delighted that our badminton club is now officially called 'Wulfrunian Deaf Badminton Club'.
 Zebra Access first set up a badminton club to encourage members of the deaf community to come together.
 We can't thank them enough for all their hard work and supporting us.

 'Kirsty, thank you for coming in my house to teach me BSL.
-Your lessons are very beneficial to me and my family especially with my young foster son as he’s partially deaf.
+Your lessons are very beneficial to me and my family especially with my young foster son as he is partially deaf.
 I communicate with a lot more confidence with my foster son.
 As result, my foster son and I have better relationship as a foster parent and family thanks to you.
-I really feel more secure to express my self with deaf people in my world as it is important to communicate with my foster son.
+I really feel more secure to express myself with deaf people in my world as it is important to communicate with my foster son.
 Thank you again'

 "I have found this ZebraÂ Access very useful and helped me a lot to find quickly a job and I did during COVID-19 I though it is impossible after 4 months I really did found a job thank to Bob Marsh who is really amazing support with CV, Cover Letter and advised me what to do when I start with my interview so I am glad and I want to say a massive thanks to Bob!
 I have recently recommended one of my friend to register with Zebra too." Â a very satisfied BCF customer